Accessibility Tools

 Access to the European Decorative Art Gallery is through entrance A2, floor 3, Calea Victoriei 49-53, Bucharest, Wednesday - Friday, 10:00 - 18:00 and Saturday- Sunday, 11:00 - 19:00.

-Romanian Medieval Art Gallery
+Romanian Modern Art Gallery

 Romulus Ladea – Sculpture Exhibition